cristivalea/root-cause-analysis/docs/01-problem-definition.md

 - A complete Problem Management system.
 - Incident Management: detecting, registering or resolving incidents.
 - Change Management: creating or approving change requests.
-- Creating Known Error records or Change Requests from the RCA result.
+- Creating Known Error records or Change Requests.
+The RCA can say that one is likely needed, but it never creates one.
 - Any automatic action on real systems.
 The application only investigates and proposes.
 - Real integrations with real ITSM tools.
 Everything is mocked.
 - Deciding the root cause without a human.
 The AI always stops at candidate hypotheses.